 The Current Version of LD 1975:

 LD 1975 originally addressed the issues above.
-However, it has been changed to only recommend the legislature study Maine's deadly overdose crisis, rather than respond to this crisis.
+However, it was changed to only recommend the legislature study Maine's deadly overdose crisis, rather than respond to this crisis.

 This issue has already been studied by various entities, from universities and health care organizations to governments and advocates.
 We know what Maine needs: a comprehensive response to the deadly overdose crisis that treats it as the public health issue it is.